samdot07/dissertation/README.md

 The project is organized as follows:

 - main.tex: The main LaTeX source file for the dissertation.
-- bibliography/: Contains the bibliography file.
+- bibliography.bib: The bibliography file.
 - fonts: any custom fonts used in the document.
 - images/: Directory with images used in the dissertation.
 - contents/: Contains the core components of the dissertation: